ivanovlk/PallyPowerTW/README.md

 <img src="https://raw.githubusercontent.com/ivanovlk/PallyPowerTW/refs/heads/master/ScreenShotAura.png">

 ### How to install: Download the zip file and rename to PallyPowerTW or use Turtle WOW Launcher
+### Hunter pets and Warrors share same class so if you use Greater blessings it will afect both Warriors and Pets ( not a bug )

 ### Changes:
 - When a paladin leaves the party assignment grid ius adjusted